oschweitzer/learning-resources/react_lesson.md

 There are different types of states, and knowing them will allow you to decide whether or not it is worth using Redux.

 - **Local UI State**: state that is local to a component and doesn't concern the entire application, for example, the selected tab in a navigation bar.
 For these cases, it is mostly handled within components and Redux is not really necessary.
 - **Persistent state**: things also stored in your server-side database.
 You can use Redux to only get and manage relevant slice of data.
-Remember that the state are removed if you refresh your page, so, do not consider the state as a database.
+Remember that states are removed if you refresh your page, so, do not consider states as databases.
 - **Client state**: things like "is the user authenticated?" or filter settings of a user.
 These are things you can definitely managed with Redux.

 ### Advanced concepts